Where the Stars Really Go When They're in Toronto

 Drake One FiftyWhere: A fixture in Toronto’s Financial District since 2013, you can find Drake One Fifty at 150 York Street.

-Star-power: Effortlessly cool, Drake One Fifty hosts annual art exhibitions, weekly DJs and unique menu options – it’s no wonder this was the venue of choice for last year’s Alias Grace TIFF after-party.
+Star-power: Effortlessly cool, Drake One Fifty hosts annual art exhibitions, weekly DJs and unique menu options — it’s no wonder this was the venue of choice for the Alias Grace TIFF after-party when it debuted.
 In attendance was Margaret Atwood, Sarah Polley and the film’s star Sarah Gadon.
 We can’t help but wonder which celebrities opted to get their palms read by the psychic hired for the event…

 Want more star-spotting?
 Check out these luxurious international hotels where you’re guaranteed to spot a celebrity!